Volunteer Opportunities.

 Keeping the radio station running takes a lot of work, and we expect our volunteers to help with a range of the jobs involved, which includes; ward visiting and request collecting, fundraising and even helping clean the studio, along with operating our audio equipment, presenting programmes and Trustee roles.

-Patients in hospital are vulnerable people, so we need measures to protect them.
-You will be asked for references and due to the sensitive nature of volunteer work within the hospitals, all volunteers must undergo a Disclosure & Barring Check (DBS Checks), usually the Rehabilitation of Offenders Act does not normally apply and all convictions, whether “spent” or not, must be declared.
-But you won’t be refused because of things like parking fines.
+During volunteer on-boarding with BHR Hospitals, you will be asked for references and volunteers must undergo a Disclosure & Barring Check (DBS Checks), usually the Rehabilitation of Offenders Act does not normally apply and all convictions, whether “spent” or not, must be declared.
+But you won’t be refused because of things like speeding fines.

 What skills do I need?